brandondahler/Data.HashFunction/README.md

 All functionality of the library is tested using [xUnit](https://github.com/xunit/xunit).
 A primary requirement for each release is 100% code coverage by these tests.

 All code within the libarary is commented using Sandcastle-compatible XML comments.
-Sandcastle documentation will be avaliable in the near future.
+Sandcastle documentation is now avaliable at http://datahashfunction.azurewebsites.net, source can be found at [Data.HashFunction.Documentation](https://github.com/brandondahler/Data.HashFunction.Documentation).

 Implementations